funkychicken1/browser-smartcard-setup/README.md

 ### Usage
 ```
 bash ./browser-smartcard-setup.sh [-a] [-c] [-r]
 You must select ONE option.
 In most cases, you will want the -a option if this is a first run to install all the things.
-This was also not tested with chrome/chromium via snap/flatpak - you're on your own if you installed via either of those mechanisms.
+This will not work with chrome/chromium installed via snap/flatpak (https://github.com/flatpak/flatpak/issues/4723).

 	 -a installs all requirements and configurations.
 	 -c install CAC module only.